 However these reviews lack an insightful and descriptive endorsement.
-Instead, they are demonstrative of a very personal negative experience which is based on a multitude of factors apart from just the product or service.
+Instead, they are demonstrative of a very personal negative experience which is based on a multitude of factors apart from just the product or service, becoming negative online reviews.
 Moreover they are from a low sample, usually from a non target audience, not a consumer with whom you should direct message.

 Although the importance of “feedback” cannot be undermined, the quality of response received from social media may not always be reliable, accurate or even complimentary.
 This means, it is important for business owners to understand the disadvantages of social media in providing an accurate picture of the customer’s experience.

 ONE: Reviews are Based on Factors You May Not Control

 There are many factors that influence the customer’s experience and those factors may not always be in within the control of the business.
 The reason behind a negative comment within a bad customer review may not always be a bad product or sub-par company encounter.
 There are several factors that are constantly affecting the customer’s decision.
 Is the customer irate because they are having a bad day?
 Did they get stuck in traffic?
 Did their friend already order for them?
 It is an incontestable fact that the experience of the customer is marred by such factors – totally out of control of the brand.

 One bad review or one customer feedback can significantly affect the reputation of the business.
 Individuals have diverse opinions, tastes and preferences and may not have anything to do with the quality of customer service.
 This means social media delivering one sided reviews with impossible expectations for a response.

 TWO: Reviews Are Not Representative